bitl-cs/2021-pbm765-hw2-rsimanis/README.md

 You can assume the input will fit in the RAM so it will not be excessively large, but some tests might have on the scale of 1000 input lines.

-Input can contain empty lines - these must be ignored!
+Input **may contain empty lines** - these must be ignored!

 No input line will be longer than 256 characters including newline character.

 There are three valid `KEYWORD` values: `NAME`, `FATHER`, `MOTHER`.
 Keyword `NAME` **starts a new person record**.
 The following `FATHER` and `MOTHER` lines are optional and contain the names of the parents of this person.
 A person can have information about both parents, a single parent or no parent at all.
 Even though life is more complex, for ease of the excercise, each person can have **no more than one** `FATHER` and **no more than one** `MOTHER`.

+You can assume, that all persons are **strictly divided in generations** and persons of different generations do not pair up.

+Single person can have **multiple kids** - either from the same or from a **different partner**!

+There can be multiple family trees that are **not connected**!

+Example input:

+    NAME Son son
+    FATHER Father
+    MOTHER Mother

+    NAME Father
+    MOTHER Granny
+    NAME OtherSon
+    MOTHER OtherMother
+    FATHER OtherFather

 **ON ERRORS**
 Input data can also be erronous.
 Whenever You detect an error, the program must provide appropriate error message and exit with code 1.
 If no errors occur - it should exit with code 0.

-Errors can be either malformed/erronous data or related to impossible logic.
-E.g. if the links create loops, or people of different generations have children together.
+Errors can be either malformed/erronous data (wrong keyword, multiple mothers of fathers for a person) or related to impossible logic (links create loops, or people of different generations have children together).

 **TASK1** Read person data from stdin .